akl5/PackTrack/README.md

 more.
 We used MySQL to handle the database (db) and Flask to build our API (api); we also created a Streamlit user interface (app).

-The app communicates with the API, and then the API fetches data from the database;
+The app communicates with the API, and then the API fetches data from the database; keep in mind that the API will send said data back to the Streamlit application to then be displayed on screen, in whatever context is necessary.